Welcome to the next instalment of our Barcelona blog. If you didn’t read Part One, you can do so by clicking this link.

 The locals also affectionately call this building Casa dels Ossos (House of Bones) because of the way it looks.

 I am sure we will visit Barcelona again.
 Its like our spiritual home.
-This year though we have other plans.
-So far in 2019 we are heading back over to Cuba in May and Sorrento in September.
+This year we have other plans.
+In 2019 we are heading back over to Cuba in May and Sorrento in September.
 Who knows where else we may end up.
 Trips and blogs are already being planned for both destinations.

 As always please leave us a comment below, did you like our blog ?
 Are there any places in Barcelona you love to visit ?
 Is Barca on your bucket list ?
 Let us know.